bezalel6/googlerr/README.md

-# Calico Colors — Webview View API Sample
+# Googlerr — Search for error solutions on Stack Overflow

 Demonstrates VS Code's proposed [webview view API](https://github.com/microsoft/vscode/issues/46585).
 This includes:

 - Contributing a webview based view to the explorer.
 - Posting messages from an extension to a webview view
 - Posting message from a webview to an extension
 - Persisting state in the view.
 - Contributing commands to the view title.